Roderick (Shane) Snipes’s Profile

 Communities

-Our mission is to offer a new understanding of entrepreneurship and business, provide a place for students to connect to mentors and other founders and offer business career information and career guidance.
-Meetings: Hybrid (Both in-person & virtual) Wednesdays, 2pm / Room F701, 7th floor, Fiterman Hall Email: Business.eship@gmail.com
+A community dedicated to serving those interested in the fields of business and entrepreneurship!
+Meetings: Hybrid (Both in-person & virtual) Wednesdays, 2pm / Room F701, 7th floor, Fiterman Hall Email: business.eship@gmail.com

 Projects